What is COMT?

 If you are experiencing these symptoms and are wondering if a COMT mutation could be playing a role in your health, testing for a COMT mutation would be beneficial for you.
 Click here to test for a COMT mutation.

 Finding out whether or not a COMT mutation is affecting your neurotransmitter breakdown, can allow you to choose supplementation that will help improve your symptoms.
 For example, for individuals with COMT mutations, TMG (Betaine) is often the most effective choice in methyl donor.
-Methylated B vitamins are often over stimulatory when COMT mutations are involved.
-As well, they are promoters/co-factors for many other pathways which means they can cause a lot of undesirable reactions.
+Methylated B vitamins can be over stimulatory when COMT mutations are involved.

 Click here to check out our Methylation3 which uses TMG (Betaine) the specific form of methylation needed to help drive and support the conversion of Catecholamines within the brain.